lxsang/STRos/README.md

 ## Feature
 - Lightweight and independent, can work without ros installed
 - Simple way to create node, public or subscibe to a topic.
-- At the moment, the client support only the standard message type (std_msgs).
+- At the moment, the client supports only the standard message types (std_msgs).

 ## Example
 This is how the chatter example (see on ros tutorial's page) is implemented using our API